google/ExoPlayer/demos/surface/README.md

 can't take a `null` surface, so the player has to use a `DummySurface`, which doesn't handle protected output on all devices).

+Please see the [demos README](../README.md) for instructions on how to build and run this demo.

 [SurfaceControl]: https://developer.android.com/reference/android/view/SurfaceControl